Advocacy & Policy

 Reservoirs

-Marvin Nichols
+Marvin Nichols (PDF) (Blog Posts)

 The proposed Nichols Reservoir would permanently flood more than 66,000 acres of high-quality wetlands, bottomland hardwood forests, upland forest, and agricultural lands in Red River, Titus, and Franklin Counties, with at least 80% of the water piped over 100 miles to the DFW area.
 Compensation for lost wetlands and wildlife habitat would require setting aside mitigation land that has been estimated at twice the acreage of the reservoir footprint.
 The reservoir and its mitigation together are expected to take more than 200,000 acres out of production in a region whose economy is fueled primarily by land-based industries - timber and agriculture.
-Capital costs to construct the Marvin Nichols Reservoir and deliver water to DFW are currently estimated at $7.4 billion.
-If Marvin Nichols is built, the impact on the region – socially, economically, and environmentally – will be enormous.
+Capital costs to construct the Marvin Nichols Reservoir and deliver water to DFW are currently estimated at $7.4 billion and could be much higher.
+If Marvin Nichols is built, the impact on the region – socially, economically, culturally, and environmentally – will be enormous.
 Thousands of Texas families will be forced to sell land that in some cases has been in the family for generations, land that provides their livelihoods.
 Many families will lose their homes, some will see family cemeteries inundated.
 The number of jobs lost, especially in the timber industry, will be devastating to local communities and school districts.
 More than 30 miles of the main stem of the Sulphur River and hundreds of miles of feeder streams will be inundated.
 The impact on wildlife is incalculable.
 Marvin Nichols Reservoir first appeared in the Texas Water Plan in 1968 and has been actively pursued since 2001.
 Fierce opposition from the residents of Northeast Texas, guided by TCA and aided by other organizations, has delayed initiation for 25 years.
 TCA’s program, Preserve Northeast Texas, continues to build opposition to Marvin Nichols Reservoir.
 Learn more at https://preservenortheasttexas.org/

-Lake Ringgold
+Lake Ringgold (PDF) (Blog Posts)

 A classic example of the deep flaws in how water development decisions in Texas are made is Lake Ringgold, a 16,000-acre reservoir proposed on the Little Wichita River by the City of Wichita Falls.
 Wichita Falls has sufficient water to meet its future demands and those of its customer cities.
 However, vested interests who would benefit financially from building the reservoir have been pushing for the new reservoir for decades.
 The same consulting firm that is expected to be granted a contract in the neighborhood of $100 million to design and oversee construction of Lake Ringgold also serves as the consultant to the official regional water planning group, putting the firm in the position of recommending a project from which it will receive substantial benefit.
 The two state agencies tasked with projections of future population and water use, the Texas Demographic Center (state demographer) and the Texas Water Development Board, both project a steady decline in population for Wichita Falls and its entire service area over the next fifty years.
 Wichita Falls, however, relied on the regional water plan, which uses data prepared by the consultant, to project a significant increase.
 If Lake Ringgold is built, it will permanently drown more than 2,000 acres of native tallgrass prairie, one of the rarest ecosystems in the country.
 Most of the remaining riparian forest in Clay County will be lost under water.
 Families with land and homes in the lake site will be forced to sell.
 The people of Wichita Falls and surrounding communities will see water rate hikes to pay the $550 million construction costs.
 Texas Conservation Alliance is actively opposing the state and federal permits for Lake Ringgold and pushing for water decisions based on scientifically-accurate projections of need and accurate assessment of impacts.

-Lavaca River Dam
+Lavaca River Dam (PDF)

 National Forest Management